Colon cancer develops when tumorous growths form in the large intestine. It is now the third most common type of cancer in the United States.

 - diarrhea or constipation

-- blood in the stool, which may or may not be visible
+- blood in the stool, which may make stools appear dark brown or black

 - abdominal pain, cramping, bloating, or gas

 - continual urges to defecate despite passing stools